Work Hard, Play Hard on the Banks of the Magnificent Henry’s Fork River

 If you don’t know how to fly fish, we will teach you!

 How to Apply

-Our work season runs May 15 through the first week of October.
-The club is open 7 days a week starting May 25 and ending September 30.
-Applicants must commit to staying entire season.
-Please do not waste our time or your time if you cannot commit to staying the entire season.
+Our work season runs May 10 through the first week of October.
+The club is open 7 days a week starting May 22 and ending September 30.
+Applicants must commit to staying the entire season.
+Please do not apply if you cannot stay for the entire season.
 We are not authorized to accept applicants requiring a visa.